I never stop designing in my head and I only believe in designs I would wear myself.

 So when my husband David gave up on gifting me jewelry I did not wear, he invited me instead to design my own.

 Men in general would be insulted if their wives would make a fuss over the jewelry gifts they receive.
 David, the gentleman that he is, tolerated it with humility and instead of being offended, found the perfect solution: Why don't you design your own pieces?
 I will supply you the diamonds, will introduce you to a jeweler and you take it from there..."

 What a novel idea it was, albeit a challenging one.
 How could I design jewelry with no formal training?

 If you know me, you know that I am very resourceful, never shy of asking questions and bold enough to believe I can do it.

-My children at the time were attending the 92nd street Y and I decided to take a wax carving class to acquaint myself with the steps and secrets of jewelry making...what was I thinking?
+My children at the time were attending the 92nd street Y and I decided to take a wax carving class to acquaint myself with the steps and secrets of jewelry making.

-Soon enough I realized that I did not have the patience nor the talent to apply myself to learn the trade.
-Instead, I was able to visualize and design in my head and use words and simple drawings to convey my vision to a model maker.
+After two terms, I realized that indeed I did not have the talent to learn the trade.
+Being a jeweler is an art in itself, and requires patience, precision and craftsmanship.
+What I had instead was passion, determination and a distinct point of view.
+Having the basic understanding of jewelry making, I was able to visualize my designs in my head and use words and simple drawings to convey my vision to a model maker.